Updated March 31, 2026

 Most Michigan trainers start by comparing personal trainer general liability insurance and personal trainer professional liability coverage.
 If you keep equipment, mats, or other business property, commercial property coverage or a business owners policy may also matter.

-Michigan does not provide one universal trainer-specific rule in the data here, but many commercial leases require proof of general liability coverage.
-If you have employees, workers' compensation is generally required under the state rules provided.
+Michigan does not provide one universal trainer-specific rule here, but many commercial leases require proof of general liability coverage.
+If you have employees, workers' compensation is generally required under state rules.

 It can, depending on the policy.
 Trainer coverage for client injuries in Michigan is commonly addressed through general liability insurance for bodily injury claims and professional liability coverage for negligence or omissions.